mendix/MxPushNotifications/README.md

 # Mendix Push notifications

-This module and widget should be used to implement push notifications for android and ios tablets/mobiles.
+This module and widget should be used to implement push notifications for android, ios and windows tablets/mobiles.
 This module/widget has been tested to work on Mendix 5.14.1 and up.

 The project contains: